gnustep/tools-windows-msvc/README.md

 ## Status and Known Issues

-* The toolchain is fully usable on x64.
-On x86, libdispatch is not available due to a [build error](https://bugs.swift.org/browse/SR-14314).
+* The toolchain supports both x64 and x86.
+However, on x86 libdispatch is not available due to a [build error](https://bugs.swift.org/browse/SR-14314).

-* Note that GNUstep support for Windows is not as complete as on Unixes, and some [tests in GNUstep Base](https://github.com/gnustep/libs-base/actions/workflows/main.yml?query=branch%3Amaster) are still failing.
+* LLVM/Clang has the following known issues with Objective-C code on Windows.
+For the time being, it is recommended to use Clang 13 (e.g. from Visual Studio 2019), until Clang 16 has been released which fixes most of them.
+  - Using `@finally` crashing Clang ([issue](https://github.com/llvm/llvm-project/issues/43828), [issue](https://github.com/llvm/llvm-project/issues/51899))
+  - Exception handling with ARC causing access violation ([issue](https://github.com/gnustep/libobjc2/issues/222), fixed in Clang 15)
+  - Certain Objective-C++ code crashing Clang ([issue](https://github.com/llvm/llvm-project/issues/54556), affects Clang 14, fixed in Clang 15)
+  - Objective-C class methods not working with ARC ([issue](https://github.com/llvm/llvm-project/issues/56952), affects Clang 14, fixed in Clang 16)

 * The compilation will fail if the Windows home folder contains whitespace, e.g. `C:\Users\John Appleseed`.